Political demography: Ethnic, national and civilizational conflict

+Migration and immigration politics

+Political demography has become increasingly tied to the movements of migrants groups all around the globe.
+As the world becomes more globalized, governmental and non-governmental institutions have become increasingly aware of this truth and actively seek to control the ebb and flow of migrants in order to achieve a strategic advantage politically.
+Immigration has become a particularly significant issue in many democratic societies due to its connection to previously steadfast ideologies like patriotism and cultural identity.
+These feelings of cultural insecurity are valuable tools, as an anxious voter base that's apprehensive about a growing out-group is more likely to engage with right-leaning political groups and campaigns, which can be even further amplified if the region is under economic hardships.
+In countries such as the United States, the United Kingdom and Germany, demographic shifts caused by immigration have contributed to widespread and contentious debates surrounding citizenship, border security, and multiculturalism.

+Diaspora communities have also become increasingly important political actors through remittances, lobbying, and transnational political participation.
+Transnational solidarity in the face of differing ideals within their new societies have proven to be quite effective within their niches, especially when it comes to achieving political influence and representation for their community all across the diaspora.
+As geographic space as a political tool is becoming more relevant and the distribution of ethnic groups is spreading to all corners of the world due to displacers like conflict, climate change, and economic instability, the importance of transnational ideals to those that migrate continue to compound, as it's a way to stay connected to the cultures that they come from.

 Age structure and politics

 Youth bulges

 A second avenue of inquiry considers age structures: be these 'youth bulges' or aging populations.
 Young populations are associated with a ratio of dependents to producers: a high proportion of the population under age 16 puts pressure on resources.
 A 'youth bulge' of those in the 16-30 bracket creates a different set of problems.

 A large population of adolescents entering the labor force and electorate strains at the seams of the economy and polity, which were designed for smaller populations.
 This creates unemployment and alienation unless new opportunities are created quickly enough - in which case a 'demographic dividend' accrues because productive workers outweigh young and elderly dependents.
 Yet the 16-30 age range is associated with risk-taking, especially among males.

 In general, youth bulges in developing countries are associated with higher unemployment and, as a result, a heightened risk of violence and political instability.
 For some, the transition to more mature age structures is almost a sine qua non for democratization.